 Another side attraction is a cute, small cemetery with shade umbrellas and offerings for the deceased adjacent to the road.

-Half your day will be dedicated to diving, and the other half should be spent touring the remainder of the things to do in Nusa Lembongan on motorbike.
+Half your day will be dedicated to diving, and the other half should be spent touring the remainder of the what to do in Nusa Lembongan on motorbike.

 More interesting is the seaweed farm that is best visited at low tide.